 - Personal stories are always compelling, so if you have one that helps illustrate your point, share it with your audience.

 - An email with a PDF attachment is the quickest way to get your message seen by members of U.S. Congress.
-Please share this with Jack Cline prior to sending it to Washington.
+Please share this with our federal relations staff prior to sending it to Washington.

 If you’re meeting with policymakers in person: